dcycle/expose_status/README.md

 Drupal 9 readiness
 -----

-A tested and working Drupal 9 version is maintained on the 9.x-1.x branch; we check for deprecated code using a [dockerized version](https://github.com/dcycle/docker-drupal-check) of [Drupal Check](https://github.com/dcycle/docker-drupal-check).
+As of version 8.x-1.0-beta6, this module is usable, and tested on CircleCI, with Drupal 9.
+We check for deprecated code using a [dockerized version](https://github.com/dcycle/docker-drupal-check) of [Drupal Check](https://github.com/dcycle/docker-drupal-check).